g-gualeni/QtNoid2/QtNoidApp/doc/Settings.md

 application or of the application bundle for macOS.

 - `QWidget* mainWindowsFromWidget(QWidget *ref)`: returns the main dialog of the current widget.
-It basically scans all parents untill it finds a MainDialog widget.
+It basically scans all parents until it finds a MainDialog widget.
 It works also with `QMainWindow` pointer, since this class inherits QWidget.
 This can be used in conjunction with __**groupNameFromObjectOrClass()**__ to dynamically calculate a group name to be used in the configuration file for storing the configuration.